arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/getting-started/getting-started.md

 - **Blue Program (Line Follower):** Your robot will glide along a black line on a white surface.
 Press the "tick" confirmation button again to make the robot follow the line.
 You can stop the robot at any moment by pressing the "X" cancel button. **The recommended size for the "black line" to follow is between 2-3 cm wide.**

-Now that you have played with Alvik and have seen it moving, it is time to know more in-depth how it is built and how to get much more than the out-of-the-box experience from it.
+Now that you have played with Alvik and have seen it moving, it is time to know more in-depth how it is built and how to program Alvik to do amazing things.

 ### Let's Start Coding Alvik